photos-network/developers.photos.network/docs/index.md

 ---
 # Developer documentation

-This documentation is targeting developers for [Photos.network](https://photos.network) a free and open source, privacy first, self-hosted photo storage and sharing service.
+This documentation is targeting developers for [Photos.network](https://photos.network) is a self-hosted, privacy first and extensible photo storage and sharing service.

 !!! hint "Not a developer?"
     If you are interested in hosting your own photos.network server, visit [our main website](https://photos.network)